Exploring the interplay between star formation efficiency and dust in regulating the UV luminosity of early systems in the JWST and ALMA era: The theoretical model

 \subsection{The impact of dust on the observed UV luminosity}

 We use a single grain size and material density of $a= 0.05\, \mu m$ and $s= 2.25\, {\rm g\, cm^{-3}}$, respectively, assuming graphite/carbonaceous grains \citep{todini2001, nozawa2003}.
 The dust mass calculated for a given stellar mass above can then be used to compute the ISM optical depth, $\tau_c$, to UV photons as \be \tau_c = \frac{3 M_{d}}{4 \pi r_d^2 a s}. \ee We have assumed the extinction cross section of the grains to be $Q_{\rm ext}\approx 1$ at 1500\AA.
 In principle, for a case where the gas and dark matter halo angular momenta equalise, the gas radius ($r_g$) is linked to the virial radius ($r_{\rm vir}$) as $r_g = 4.5 \lambda r_{\rm vir}$ \citep{ferrara2000} where the spin parameter has a value of $\lambda =0.04$ \citep{davis2009, dayal2018}.
-However, recent ALMA observations hint at gas radii that are roughly constant for $z \sim 4-7$, for galaxies with stellar masses 8.4 < log$M_*$ < 11.0 (8.6 < log$M_*$ < 10.1) and UV Magnitudes in the range $-23.3 \lesssim \muv \lesssim -19.2$ ($-23 \lesssim \muv \lesssim -21.4$) at $z\sim 4.5 - 6$ ($z \sim 7$), implying that gas fills an increasing fraction of the halo with increasing redshift \citep{fudamoto2022}.
+However, recent ALMA observations hint at gas radii that are roughly constant for $z \sim 4-7$, for galaxies with stellar masses 8.4 $<$ log$M_*$ $<$ 11.0 (8.6 $<$ log$M_*$ $<$ 10.1) and UV Magnitudes in the range $-23.3 \lesssim \muv \lesssim -19.2$ ($-23 \lesssim \muv \lesssim -21.4$) at $z\sim 4.5 - 6$ ($z \sim 7$), implying that gas fills an increasing fraction of the halo with increasing redshift \citep{fudamoto2022}.
 We therefore leave the normalisation to be a free parameter such that $r_g = 4.5 \lambda \alpha(z) r_{\rm vir}$.
 Assuming gas and dust to be co-spatial, the dust radius $r_d = r_g$.

 This optical depth can be easily converted into a value for the escape fraction of continuum photons, $f_c$, by modelling the galaxy as a sphere in which dust and stars are intermixed such that $ f_c = e^{-\tau_c}$.
 Then, for a total star formation rate value of $\psi$, the SFR in the UV can be calculated as $\psiuv = f_c \psi$ with the infrared star formation rate $\psi_{\rm IR} = (1-f_c) \psi$.
 We caution that the dust mass and its distribution radius are degenerate in determining UV attenuation.
-The observed UV luminosity at 1500\AA~ in the rest frame then is \be L^{obs}_{\rm 1500} (z) = 10^{33.404} f_* \bigg(\frac{\Omega_b}{\Omega_m}\bigg)~2^{- M_{\rm crit} / M_h} f_c(f_*, M_h, z), \ee i.e. for a given redshift, the observed UV luminosity is a function of the halo mass, star formation efficiency and dust attenuation.
+The observed UV luminosity at 1500\AA~in the rest frame then is \be L^{obs}_{\rm 1500} (z) = 10^{33.404} f_* \bigg(\frac{\Omega_b}{\Omega_m}\bigg)~2^{- M_{\rm crit} / M_h} f_c(f_*, M_h, z), \ee i.e. for a given redshift, the observed UV luminosity depends on the halo mass, the star formation efficiency and the dust attenuation.